dotnet/docs/docs/csharp/linq/standard-query-operators/sorting-data.md

 :::code language="csharp" source="./snippets/standard-query-operators/SortExamples.cs" id="SecondaryAscendingSortMethod":::

-#### Secondary Descending Sort
+## Secondary Descending Sort

 The next example demonstrates how to use the `orderby descending` clause in a LINQ query to perform a primary sort, in ascending order, and a secondary sort, in descending order.
-The strings are sorted primarily by length and secondarily by the first letter of the string.
+The teachers are sorted primarily by city and secondarily by their family name.

 :::code language="csharp" source="./snippets/standard-query-operators/SortExamples.cs" id="SecondaryDescendingSortQuery":::